 Squash – Uchiki Kuri

 Squash – Uchiki Kuri is one of the most reliable squashes to grow.
-Orange/red pear shaped fruits with a nutty flavour.
+It has orange/red pear shaped fruits along with a nutty flavour.
 Well worth trying.
-Highly recommended for its taste and reliability.
+Highly recommended for its taste and also it’s reliability.

 Sow individual seeds into small pots (7cm) or large modules and keep in a warm place.
 Pot on into a 10cm pot when ready.
 Plant out in late May-June after hardening off.
 Initial protection with a cloche is beneficial.

 Approx. seed count: 5

 Squash – Uchiki Kuri are one of the most vigorous vegetables.
 They cover an area of 5 square meters, rambling over any neighbouring crop.
 Thus they are not well suited to a small garden.
 You can, however, experiment growing them in more unusual places – for example: on top of an old compost heap, up trellises etc.

 Squash – Uchiki Kuri are grown for storage.
 The fruit is harvested in October before the first frost and stored.
 There is a massive choice of varieties available.
 Imature fruits of winter squash can also be used throughout the season.